vicky4sure/Sales-Performance-Analysis-/README.md

    - to calculate the highest selling product by total sales value
    - To calculate the top 5 customers by total purchase amount
   3. POWERBI -Power Business Intelligence
+     - to create a dashboard that will visualizes the insight to all the work done on excel and sql
+     - to visualizes the sales overview, top performing product and sum of revenue by regional breakdown
 - Github for portfolio building
 ---
 ### Data cleaning and preparation